Tariq Nasheed: Views and reception

 Nasheed is known online for his controversial commentary on race.
 He is a proponent of "Foundational Black Americans" (FBA), an ideology and movement he founded, which is defined as, "any person classified as Black, who can trace their bloodline lineage back to the American system of slavery.
 To be designated as an FBA, at least one parent must come from a non-immigrant background in The United States of America."
 Nasheed believes FBAs must "seek out reparations for their own" and that American-born descendants of the American slave trade have not adequately sought out resources for themselves.
-He has voiced opposition to African immigrants, arguing they make getting reparations for African-Americans more difficult and they allegedly take jobs and other opportunities away.

 Nasheed is known for his use of the term "bed wench" and the related term "Negro bed wench mentality".
 He uses the term to refer to black women who date interracially.
 He revived and popularized use of this term, which historically was used to disparage black women who were raped by their masters during slavery.
-Ebony Magazine described Nasheed’s conception of the term "bed wench" as a put-down of successful black women who challenge the institutions of black patriarchy.
+Ebony Magazine described Nasheed's conception of the term "bed wench" as a put-down of successful black women who challenge the institutions of black patriarchy.
+Nasheed also uses the term "buck breaking" to refer to the sexual abuse of Black men, particularly in the context of slavery, via a documentary of the same name, which MEL Magazine described as containing "uncooked nonsense" and being largely inaccurate.

-According to Refinery29, Nasheed "is notorious for his misogynistic, queerphobic, xenophobic and often ahistorical commentary on Blackness in America.”
-Stephen Kearse of The New York Times refers to Nasheed as a "conspiracy buff".
+According to Refinery29, Nasheed "is notorious for his misogynistic, queerphobic, xenophobic and often ahistorical commentary on Blackness in America."
+Stephen Kearse in The New York Times Magazine refers to Nasheed as a "conspiracy buff".

 During the COVID-19 pandemic, Nasheed was highly vocal about his distrust of the COVID-19 vaccine.
-He opined that, "they are using yet another Black, non-FBA doctor to do the #CovidVaccine experiment on today...Notice no one has given a SCIENTIFIC reason as to why we are only seeing Black people injected with this new vaccine" and that the "white powers in control" completely ignored requests for "reparations, decent employment, decent education, decent housing, no police killings."
+He opined that, "they are using yet another Black, non-FBA doctor to do the #CovidVaccine experiment on today...Notice no one has given a scientific reason as to why we are only seeing Black people injected with this new vaccine" and that the "white powers in control" completely ignored requests for "reparations, decent employment, decent education, decent housing, no police killings."

+2018 swatting incident

+In May 2018, Nasheed and his family were swatted by white nationalists while in his home in Los Angeles.
+Several calls were made to the Los Angeles Police Department (LAPD) falsely claiming that Nasheed had kidnapped and tied up his wife and had planted bombs in the house, which prompted an armed police response.
+Nasheed commended the LAPD for handling the situation professionally.

+Personal life

+In 2014, Nasheed married Alexis "Peanut" Cobb.
+He has three children with her, as well as a daughter from a previous marriage.